benmvp/slides/2016/connect/iso-react.md

 NOTES:
 - The Python/Django code that renders the template makes the POST with the path & props
 - Coalesce data directly from DB/SOA calls, Django request / environment params
-- EVERYTHING must be passed because it's "statless"
+- EVERYTHING must be passed because it's "stateless"
 - Again this is a simplification of what's going on
 - It gets the markup response and adds it to the context for the template to render